Give your pieces a second life thanks to an innovative, in-store upcycling program.

 Selling furniture online can be a harrowing process.
 The thought of dealing with picky buyers who love to haggle on prices can be too much to bear for some, and it's sometimes easier to chuck your cheap furniture rather than passing it on.

-Enter IKEA, who, as part of their going commitment to sustainability, has launched a take-back service at their Tempe store in Sydney.
+Enter IKEA, who, as part of their going commitment to sustainability, has launched a take-back service across the country.
 They're letting customers return old or discarded items to the store in exchange for a voucher to spend on brand new wares.

 A wasteful nation

 Findings from IKEA’s People & Planet Positive Report found that Australians threw away 13.5 million pieces of furniture in the last year that could have easily been recycled, repaired or reused.
 As part of their ‘circular economy’ strategy, the Swedish homewares giant is clamping down on waste and incentivising customers to return items to the store, which will then be refurbished and sold on to someone else.

 “We want to make it easier than ever for Australians to live the sustainable life they desire,” says Kate Ringvall, Sustainability Manager at IKEA Australia.
 “IKEA is focused on ensuring all our products are designed from the very beginning with the intention to be repaired, reused, resold and eventually recycled.”